niaher/kanbang/README.md

 ├──Kangbang.Core				* business logic layer
 ├──Kangbang.Database			* database project to generate schema └──Kangbang.Web					* web api project and client app projects ├──Client					* client app. this is a clone of [angular2-webpack-starter](https://github.com/angular-class/angular2-webpack-starter).
-This folder should not be included in the Visual Studio solution.
    └──Index.html				* entry point to the client app.

 ### How to build and run client app